Craig Gerber (creator)

-Craig Gerber is an American executive producer and creator of children's television programming, best known for Disney Junior's Sofia the First, which ran from 2012 to 2018 and Elena of Avalor, which ran from 2016 to 2020 and Firebuds which began airing on September 21st 2022.
-Gerber is often credited and praised for creating shows that deal with blended families, breaking gender stereotypes, difficulty fitting into society and representation of Latin culture.
+Craig Gerber is an American executive producer and creator of children's television programming, best known for Disney Junior's Sofia the First, which ran from 2012 to 2018, Elena of Avalor, which ran from 2016 to 2020, and Firebuds, which began airing on September 21, 2022.
+Gerber has created shows that deal with blended families, breaking gender stereotypes, difficulty fitting into society, and representation of Latin culture.

 Early life

 Gerber was raised in outer suburban New York.
 His mother and father divorced when he was eight years old.
 His father remarried and had another son, while his mother had a boyfriend who had a daughter of his own.
-Having a family that was not “together” made Gerber feel uneasy, but after he discovered that these kinds of families were more common than he thought, he was inspired to create Sofia the First.
+Having a family that was not “together” made Gerber feel uneasy, but after he discovered that these types of families were more common than he thought, he was inspired to create Sofia the First.
 Gerber is of Jewish background.

 Education and early career

 Gerber graduated from University of Southern California School of Cinematic Arts.
-His career skyrocketed after he entered a screenwriting showcase at his school, which led to a major Hollywood studio displaying his first screenplay.
-Gerber has also won awards for directing his comedic short “Hang Time” and won Best Narrative Short at the Sonoma Valley Film Festival and Best Digital Short at the Sedona Film Festival in 2003.
-Before branching off into children's television, Craig Gerber previously worked at Pixie Hollow Games and wrote screenplays for Rogue Pictures, Radar Pictures, and Intrepid Films.
+Gerber has won awards for directing his comedic short “Hang Time”.
+He also won Best Narrative Short at the Sonoma Valley Film Festival and Best Digital Short at the Sedona Film Festival in 2003.
+Before branching into children's television, Craig Gerber worked on Pixie Hollow Games and wrote screenplays for Rogue Pictures, Radar Pictures, and Intrepid Films.